 Audio-visual Comprehension In-Course Test (40 minutes) – 15%

 Cusimano, L. & Ziglio, L. (2015).
 Nuovo Espresso Volume 3, Alma Edizioni, Firenze.

 Oxford Essential Italian Dictionary (2010).
 Oxford: Oxford University Press.

 See the library reading list for this module (Canterbury)

 On successfully completing the module students will be able to:

-5 effectively write in Italian, in formal and informal contexts;
+Demonstrate the ability to write grammatically correct Italian, in formal and informal contexts.